rmcanany/SolidEdgeHousekeeper/README.md

 **Saved Settings**

-The filters are saved in `property_filters.txt` in the same directory as `Housekeeper.exe`.
+The filters are saved in `property_filter_saved_settings.json` in the `Preferences` directory under the root directory of `Housekeeper.exe`.
 If desired, you can create a master copy of the file and share it with others.
-You can manually edit the file, however, note that the field delimiter is the TAB character.
-This was done so that the property name and value fields could contain spaces.

 #### 2. Wildcard Filter